andan67/wormnav/docs/index.md

 Note that the current position might still be at a large distance from the course, which would make the current elevation and distance data potentially very inaccurate.
 The actual distance can be assessed from the course view.

-Also the passed distance can be wrong at start or end at round courses and in general at course segments which are close to each other.
+Also the passed distance can be wrong at start or end of round courses and in general at course segments which are close to each other.